 Some people have changes, or mutations, to a certain gene (CYP2C19).
 These changes may keep the body from being able to use clopidogrel to prevent blood clots.
 If a person with these genetic changes takes clopidogrel, the medicine may not work.
 This may raise the person's chance of having a heart attack or a stroke.

-This test alone is not enough to tell whether the medicine will help you.
+This genetic test alone is not enough to tell whether the medicine will help you.
 You also may have a test that shows how your body's platelets are working to clot blood.
-Having a platelet test after you take clopidogrel can show if the medicine is working.
+Having a platelet test after you take an antiplatelet can show if the medicine is working.